cfreshman/gauntlet-p5/README.md

-# Spotify & Last.fm AIPI Tools
+# Music-AIPI: Spotify & Last.fm AI-Powered Tools

 A comprehensive toolkit that combines the Spotify Web API and Last.fm API with AI capabilities to create intelligent music tools.